 Roofing including roof space

 Repair category 2

-Notes The roof tiles are of a type known as Delta.
-This type of roof tile is known to become porous through age.
-Inspection at close quarters may reveal further deterioration to roofing materials, especially where these are original.
+Notes The roof coverings are showing signs of weathering/aging.
+Staining was noted to the timber sarking.
+Corrosion was noted to exposed nails within the roof space.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-A painted roof covering has been applied and any relating documentation should be retained.
-There is evidence of mildew and condensation in the roof space.
-This may be alleviated through improved loft ventilation.
-A firm of damp roofing contractors will be able to provide further advice.